Probabilistic thinking for simulations

 Note how this relationship also describes how the Probabilities of State Partition Histories can evolve in Time.
 One applies the same calculation to the output from the previous one, and so on, recursively.

-Think about how one might store the set of all Possible State Partition Histories on a computer, and then how this can proliferate in Time as the simulation advances.
-The memory required tends to exponentially increase.
+Think about how one might store the set of all Possible State Partition Histories for a sequence of coin flips, and then how this can proliferate in Time as the simulation advances.